robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 - ...

 ???
 Engineering effort is time and resource intensive.
 So depending on the criticality and available resources, we have to decide how much assurance is enough assurance?
 Of course, there is no excuse for not doing engineering activities that are industry best practices.
-In particular those activities that are supported effectively with easily available tools and trained personnel.
-How much you go beyond established best practices is determined by the risk-reward that is specific to the organization and the supported business processes.
+Today customers and courts have come to expect security engineering activities that are supported effectively with easily available tools and trained personnel.
+The question then becomes, how much do you go beyond established best practices?
+The answer to this question is determined by the risk-reward consideration that is specific to the organization and the supported business processes.

 So we now introduce the notion of adequate security.